Disorder name: Cystic Fibrosis

 - Fatigue is a feeling of weariness, tiredness, or lack of energy.
 Fatigue can be a normal and important response to physical exertion, emotional stress, or lack of sleep.
 However, it can also be a sign of a more serious health disorder. and anemia

-- Males are usually infertile due to blocked or absent vas deferens (the tubes carrying the sperm from the testes to the penis).
+- Men are usually infertile due to blocked or absent These are the two thin tubes that carry sperm from the testes to the urethra during ejaculation.
+In some men, one or both can be missing from birth (congenital absence of the vas deference – CAVD) which is often seen in men with cystic fibrosis. (the tubes carrying the sperm from the testes to the penis).
 There are now assisted reproductive techniques which allow some men with CF to father their own children.

 - A small number of people with CF develop high blood sugar and may need This is a hormone made in the pancreas.
 It controls the level of glucose (sugar) in the blood.